rlyfow/cards/README.md

 cost - man cost of the unit, the rest is self explanatory.

 # bugs
-There's a bug where enemy can place a card with cost higher than enemy's max mana.
+There's a rare bug where enemy can place a card with cost higher than enemy's max mana.